djsingh52/test/README.md

 # test
-This app is designed to test notifications to a Discord server using a webhook.
+This app is designed to test notifications to a Discord server using a webhook!